vs-imaginator/scripts/README.md

 # scripts
-scripts I wrote to make my life easier
+A collection of various scripts I use to make my life easier.